-- the total size of the government estate has fallen by a quarter, equivalent to over 2 million square metres;
+- the size of the estate has fallen by over 25%

-Seeking to manage and release government assets, which raises capital receipts, cuts running costs, and delivers local economic growth, including new homes and jobs.
+- Asset Efficiency and Land for Housing: OGP works with departments, seeking to manage and release government property and land, which raises capital receipts, cuts running costs, and delivers local economic growth, including new homes and jobs.

 - Places for Growth: Working with departments, Professions, and Arms Length Bodies (ALBs) to encourage the movement and creation of jobs outside London, in pursuit of the Government’s Industrial Strategy.

 - Government Property Agency (GPA): OGP is the sponsor body for the GPA (launched in April 2018), providing oversight and guidance to ensure delivery of its policy objectives.
 GPA provides professional property asset management services across central government’s general purpose estate.
 It is an enabler for the delivery of Civil Service transformation through programmes such as Hubs, Whitehall Campus and Smarter Working, and drives efficiency, savings and enhanced asset values through a portfolio approach to asset optimisation.